dadap/pigdo/README.md

 * Some fields that are part of the .jigdo file format are ignored.
 * Pigdo is intended to allow caching downloaded files locally, in addition to assembling them directly into the target output file.
+* Pigdo was originally conceived as a standalone program, but much of its functionality is in the process of being split out into a library called libigdo, which will hopefully eventually export a sensible API for assembling files from .jigdo and .template files.